-The Cruise Tourism Development Council (CTDC), headed by Tourism Infrastructure and Enterprise Zone Authority (TIEZA), prepared a feasibility study on the Development of a Cruise Port and Passenger Terminal in Manila Bay Area.
+The Cruise Tourism Development Council (CTDC), headed by Tourism Infrastructure and Enterprise Zone Authority (TIEZA), prepared a feasibility study on the Development of a Cruise Port and Passenger Terminal in Manila Bay area.
 Salomague Cruise Tender Port was developed, and the proposed Cruise Port in Manila Bay (Bloomberry Cruise Terminals, Inc.) will serve Manila as a cruise hub, catering to more cruise ships.
 Likewise facilitated is the initial funding of Php 500 M for the Puerto Princesa Cruise Port.
 The DOT, on its part, identified eighteen (18) cruise destinations out of the forty nine (49) TDAs, which will be the focus of the MIDP Program.

 The DOT-Office of Product and Market Development (OPMD) Cruise Team likewise embarked on a Study on the Domestic Cruise Tourism and other Nautical Products.
-Another milestone of this MIDP Program was the forging of a Memorandum of Agreement (MOA) between MARINA and Philippine Council for Industry, Energy and Emerging Research and Development (PCIEERD) for the conduct of: (a) Study on the Development of Solar Assisted Electric Boat for a safe, efficient, and sustainable solarassisted plug-in electric boat that could be utilized for island tourism and passenger transport; and, (b) Study on the Development of Hybrid Trimaran, a prototype vessel with multiple engines and alternative renewable energy system using wave ocean energy.
+Another milestone of this MIDP Program was the forging of a Memorandum of Agreement (MOA) between MARINA and Philippine Council for Industry, Energy and Emerging Research and Development (PCIEERD) for the conduct of: (a) Study on the Development of Solar Assisted Electric Boat for a safe, efficient, and sustainable solar-assisted plugin electric boat that could be utilized for island tourism and passenger transport; and, (b) Study on the Development of Hybrid Trimaran, a prototype vessel with multiple engines and alternative renewable energy system using wave ocean energy.

-This is the latest list of TDAs by grouping and cluster destination sourced from the DOT:
+The latest list of TDAs by grouping and cluster destination sourced from the DOT as provided under Table 2.12, as follows: